Peru: Cusco, Machu Picchu & the Sacred Valley

 Included Meals: Breakfast, Lunch, Dinner

-In the early afternoon, transfer by boat and van to the Puerto Maldonado airport for your flight home via Lima.
-Upon arrival, check in to comfortable rooms for day use.
-Tonight, dinner is at your leisure before returning to the airport for overnight flights departing in the late evening.
-Your flights may arrive at your final destination in North America the following day.
+In the early afternoon, begin your journey back to Puerto Maldonado Airport by boat and van for your flight home via Lima.
+Upon arrival in Lima, check in to comfortable rooms reserved for day use.
+Dinner is at your leisure this evening before returning to Lima Airport for overnight flights, typically departing in the late evening.
+Please note that your flights may arrive at your final destination in North America the following day.

 Included Meals: Breakfast